 Surgery is scary for everyone.
 What if something goes wrong?
 Is it possible you won’t wake up?
 What if it doesn’t help or makes your condition worse?
 These questions go through the minds of most people before they agree to a surgical procedure.
 But, for older patients, there is a higher risk of complications and harm, even for procedures that most consider routine.
 So, if you are over 65, or you have a loved one who is a senior, you should consider the ramifications of surgery before you agree to a procedure.
 Below you’ll find questions seniors should ask before surgery.
 These questions, plus the information in this post, can help you make the important decision regarding how to proceed for yourself or a loved one.

-Note that the minimum age of a “senior” is often considered 65, many of the issues raised in this post are more of a concern for patients in their 80s and 90s.
+Note that the minimum age of a “senior” is often considered 65, however, many of the issues raised in this post are more of a concern for patients in their 80s and 90s.

 The number of seniors having surgery is increasing.